wolfj123/PolicyModelsPlugin/README.md

 in order to enable or disable any of the options below, you will need to have a folder named .vscode in the project folder.
 Inside this folder you will need a file named settings.json.
 If the file exists use the existing one.

 ### Code Diagnostics (syntax erros highliter)
 This ability is disabled by default.
+[For information please refer to this guide](docs/ERRORS.md).
 To enable add to settings.json this: "PolicyModelsServer.Diagnostics": true

 An example of error highlighting: